 Sit back in luxury in the spacious Mercedes Sprinter and let Warrnambool Tours take the stress out of trying to navigate to the famous and very popular 12 Apostles.

 Warrnambool Tours’ Twelve Apostles and Loch Ard Gorge Tour combines the best elements of the rural countryside and the rugged coast on the way to the spectacular Twelve Apostles.
 View this amazing wonder of the world and tick it off you bucket list.

 The Loch Ard Gorge is your next destination.
 Be in awe as you take in your surrounds – towering limestone structures and aqua blue waters that make it impossible to resist walking along the beach where the two surviving passengers were washed ashore in 1878 or taking photos of this stunning location.

-After spending time at Loch Ard Gorge we make our way to the popular coastal town of Port Campbell, get treated to the best local fish & chips before returning to Warrnambool to experience the nightlife of a regional city.
+After spending time at Loch Ard Gorge you will make your way to the popular coastal town of Port Campbell, where you can purchase the best local fish and chips before returning to Warrnambool to experience the nightlife of a regional city.

-This tour offers one way travel between Warrnambool & Port Campbell which is ideal for train travellers.Carpark Public Toilet
+This tour offers one way travel (shuttle) between Warrnambool and Port Campbell which is ideal for train travellers.Carpark Public Toilet

 See the spectacular Coastline from the 12 Apostles along the Great Ocean Road all the way to Warrnambool taking you to some secluded spots that other buses cannot access.